I-TECH-UW/OpenELIS-Global-2/docs/upgrade1to2.md

 *   Ensure you can log in (check more than just admin account)
 *   Ensure old data can be properly found (ex.
 Search for an old patient)

-## Password Migration

-As part of the security upgrade process, passwords were moved from being stored as an encrypted version to being stored as cryptographically salt-hashed version.
-This migration was implemented to happen automatically in later versions of OpenELIS-Global 1, but will not be present in OpenELIS-Global 2.
-Therefore it is possible that users who have not logged in recently, or installations not running a recent version of OpenELIS-Global 1 will not be able to log in once they are migrated to OpenELIS-Global 2.
-To migrate passwords, please follow the instructions [here](https://docs.google.com/document/d/1ZfFanwLskT9A0i5GC92PVF-5McWXttBITBi1Jbn3_yU/edit?usp=sharing).
-This process can be done before dumping the old database, or during the installation process.

-## Liquibase

-Liquibase often complains about checksum errors.
-We hope to be able to get rid of this by starting fresh with liquibase, but if you encounter checksum errors and need to run it still, you can do so be clearing the md5Sum value in the databasechangelog table for the file/change set that is having an issue.
-For a more permanent solution, you can add &lt;validCheckSum>{new checksum value}&lt;/validCheckSum> to the changeset that is complaining (before the &lt;comment> tag) and it should go away.